Discover hundreds of clinical trials for virtually all types of cancer.

 - Exercise: Using your muscles encourages lymph fluid drainage.
 Work with a health professional to design an exercise plan.

-- Massage: Therapeutic massage can encourage lymph fluid to flow out of the arm or leg.
-Work with someone specially trained in the technique.
+- Lymphatic massage: Performed by a certified lymphedema therapist specially trained in the technique, therapeutic massage can encourage lymph fluid to flow out of the arm or leg.

 Reduce your lymphedema risk